Arcadie Claret, Mistress of King Leopold I of the Belgians

 • Arthur Meyer, Baron von Eppinghoven (September 25, 1852 – November 9, 1940) – born at the Château de Stuyvenberg Laken, served as Grand Marshal of the Grand Ducal Court of Coburg.
 He and his wife, Anna Harris, had one daughter.
 After the fall of the German monarchies in 1918, he returned to Belgium, formally changing his surname to von Eppinghoven, and took Belgian citizenship.
 He received some financial support from his half-nephew, King Albert I of the Belgians, and is buried near the Royal Crypt in the cemetery of Laeken.

-The subject of intense criticism following the birth of her first child, Arcadie left Belgium in late 1850, just days before King Leopold’s wife, Queen Louise Marie, died.
-After living for a year in Germany, Arcadie returned to Belgium in the fall of 1851, determined to maintain a much more discreet profile.
+The subject of intense criticism following the birth of her first child, Arcadie left Belgium in late 1850, just days before King Leopold’s wife Queen Louise Marie, died.
+After living for a year in Germany, Arcadie returned to Belgium in the fall of 1851, determined to maintain a discreet profile.
 With financial help from Leopold, she purchased the Château de Stuyvenberg for 80,000 francs, just steps from the Palace of Laeken.
-Over the next few years, she had the Château enlarged to provide a home for her mother and several siblings as well as her own family.
-Here, the King would often visit each day, enjoying a quiet family life with Arcadie and their sons.
+Over the next few years, she had the Château enlarged to provide a home for her own family, her mother, and several siblings.
+Here, the King would often visit every day, enjoying a quiet family life with Arcadie and their sons.

-In addition to purchasing Stuyvenberg, Arcadie also received a farmhouse in Monheim, Germany, from the King in 1851.
-A modest residence – originally an abbey farm named Eppinghoven – Arcadie soon had a more substantial castle built in its place.
-Following the King’s death, she would spend the remainder of her life there.
+In addition to purchasing Stuyvenberg, Arcadie received a farmhouse in Monheim, Germany, from the King in 1851.
+A modest residence – originally an abbey farm named Eppinghoven – Arcadie soon had a more substantial castle built and following the King’s death, she would spend the remainder of her life there.

 Château de Stuyvenberg. source: Wikipedia

-In 1862, a year after Arcadie and her husband formally separated, the King sought to secure the future of their sons.
-His attempts to have them elevated to the Belgian nobility were denied by the government, so he instead asked his nephew, Ernst II, Duke of Saxe-Coburg and Gotha, to establish noble titles within the Coburg nobility.
+In 1862, a year after Arcadie and her husband formally separated, King Leopold I sought to secure the future of their sons.
+He attempted to have them elevated to the Belgian nobility but the government denied his request.
+Instead, he asked his nephew, Ernst II, Duke of Saxe-Coburg and Gotha, to establish noble titles within the Coburg nobility.
 Both George and Arthur were created Baron von Eppinghoven in 1862, and the following year, Arcadie was also elevated to Baroness von Eppinghoven.
-And in 1870, Arcadie purchased a farm – the Langfort Domain – in Langenfeld for her sons – once again with the help of King Leopold and his generosity.
+I 1870, Arcadie purchased a farm – the Langfort Domain – in Langenfeld for her sons – once again with the help of King Leopold and his generosity.

-Following the King’s death in December 1865, Arcadie no longer found herself no longer welcome within the royal family.
-Within days of his death, she and her sons left Brussels and settled at her castle in Monheim.
+Following the King’s death in December 1865, Arcadie was no longer welcome within the Belgian royal family.
+Within days of his death, Arcadie and her sons left Brussels and settled at her castle in Monheim.
 Despite leaving, she maintained ownership of Stuyvenberg for the next 24 years before finally selling it – through an intermediary – to King Leopold II who later transferred it to the Royal Trust.

 Arcadie Claret Meyer, Baroness von Eppinghoven, lived a quiet and private life in Monheim for the next 31 years before passing away there on January 13, 1897.